semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 	```

 :::note
 You must define separate templates for full scans and [diff-aware scans](/semgrep-ci/running-semgrep-ci-without-semgrep-cloud-platform/#diff-aware-scanning).
-This is because there are different environment variables used depending on the type of scan such as `SEMGREP_PR_ID` and `SEMGREP_BASELINE_REF` in the template for diff-aware scans.
+This is because there are different environment variables used in the template for diff-aware scans, such as `SEMGREP_PR_ID` and `SEMGREP_BASELINE_REF`.
 :::

 ## Referencing templates in an Azure Pipeline